openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-gauge-card.md

 ### Action
 <div class="props">
 <PropGroup name="actions" label="Action">
-  Action to perform when the element is clicked
+  Action to perform when the gauge is clicked
 <PropBlock type="TEXT" name="action" label="Action">
   <PropDescription>
     Type of action to perform